DHI/terracotta/docs/tutorials/aws.rst

-A serverless Terracotta deployment on AWS λ
+A serverless Terracotta deployment on AWS Lambda
 ===========================================

 .. warning::